Last Updated on March 29, 2023 by Mark Ferguson

 Real estate is an incredible way to build wealth thanks to the ability to buy real estate below market value and the United States tax code.
 Even someone with a modest salary can buy their dream home if they make some sacrifices and plan their real estate purchases well.
 I am not saying you should sacrifice what you think your dream home should be; I think it is vitally important to dream big.
-Before you get to a place to buy your dream home, it will take time and hard work.
+It will take time and hard work to get to a place where you can buy your dream home.

 I own more than 20 rental properties, fix and flip 15-30 homes a year and own a real estate brokerage.
 I have learned many tricks over the years that can be used to build wealth through real estate and you do not have to have a lot of money to get started!

 There are many ways to buy a house, but most people will get a loan from a traditional bank or lender.
 If you are buying as an owner occupant you can put no money down with some loans like VA.
 Other loans will allow buyers to put 3.5 percent or 5 percent down as an owner occupant.
 When you get a loan, you will have to pay closing costs which consist of an origination fee to the lender, pre-paid insurance, taxes, appraisal, and a few other costs.
 Closing costs can range from 2 to 6 percent of the loan amount depending on what loan you use and who the lender is.
 On most loans 3 percent is a common amount for the loan costs on a low down payment owner occupant loan.
 Here is the cost break down on a 5 percent down loan for a $200,000 home.